citp/privacy-policy-historical/v/ve/vet/vetassess.com.au.md

-> *The following text is extracted and transformed from the vetassess.com.au privacy policy that was archived on 2015-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150615130158id_/http%3A//www.vetassess.com.au/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vetassess.com.au privacy policy that was archived on 2016-06-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160617231428id_/https%3A//www.vetassess.com.au/privacy) for the most accurate reproduction.*

-# VETASSESS - Vocational Education Training Services
+# Privacy - VETASSESS

 * * *